 I’d like to visit the department before I apply, how can I make arrangements?

 We strongly believe one of our best recruiting tools is a visit to our campus, so we welcome visitors!
 We encourage all prospective applicants to visit UC Davis any time of the year.
 In order to make the most of your visit, we encourage you to reach out to faculty well in advance of your visit to see if they will be available to meet with you.
 Faculty information can be found here.

 I’d like to visit campus before I decide if I want to attend UCD.
 How do I arrange a visit?

 Most leases in Davis begin the first of September, but the academic quarter does not begin until the end of September.
-It is strongly recommended that you arrive in Davis well before Orientation.
-You will need time to settle into your new home, find a bicycle, figure out where things are, etc. before classes begin.
+Graduate student orientations usually begin in mid-September, so plan on being in Davis in time for orientation.
+You will need time to settle into your new home, find a bicycle, and figure out where things are before classes begin.